 As for the future, the amazingly talented Tara Minton and I are planning on creating a five track EP as it has become quite clear that we enjoy working together and have so far produced some pleasing results (Last Summer and Do What You Do).
 The difference going forward is that we intend to record these new tracks utilising Tara’s first musical passion which is her harp.
 I’ve never recorded live instruments in my studio so it will be a learning experience too.
 Luckily, Tara is an absolute professional and I’ve never heard her make a mistake.

 This next track is one of my personal favourites as it kind of captures a lot of what I have been trying to achieve.
 This is on the first album Horizon Calling and is called Ora Pro Nobis.
-What for it to go bang at the end.
+Wait for it to go bang at the end.

 Anyway, take a look around, and if you’re interested in how I got into music, just click on the ‘Words’ tab as I’ve written a long bio type thing which admittedly goes on a bit, but I quite enjoyed writing it and reliving the memories.